Skip to main content

 Intended Audience

-Radiologists and other medical professionals who will benefit from a greater understanding of image interpretation and diagnosis.
+Radiologists and physicians from other medical specialties who will benefit from a greater knowledge of imaging protocols, imaging methods and image interpretation.

 Quick Facts